aalvar23nd/aalvar23nd/README.md

 # Andres Alvarez: Data Science Portfolio
-My name is Andres Alvarez and I am a current senior studying sociology and data science at the University of Notre Dame!
+My name is Andres Alvarez and I am a current senior studying sociology and data science at the University of Notre Dame!<br/>
-This is a portfolio showcasing my data science projects I have done, which will be updated regularly.
+This is a portfolio showcasing my data science projects I have done, which will be updated regularly.<br/>

 Technical Skills:
 + R